RKA2020/Maplet-GutData/README.md

 To start, we first loaded the "Metabolome_data.xlsx" data and annotations in R. We then preprocessed the data based on the three diagnosis and performed:(quotient normalization, imputation, and missing values filtering).

-We then generated an html report of the pre-processing results which gave a summary output of all the functions/ tests performed on the data.
+We then generated an html report of the pre-processing results which gave a summary output of all the functions/ tests performed on the data.[the html report]

 **Below is a screenshot of the html report generated:**